iapyeh/sshscript/v3a/SSHScript v3 Documents/migration-and-releases/migrating-to-v3.1.md

 `--check` remains an alias.
 The command queries stable, non-yanked PyPI artifacts compatible with the current Python version.
-It never installs an update and should not be used to validate an unpublished beta.
+It never installs an update and does not replace verifying the installed version and import path.

 Use `--traceback` only for controlled diagnostics: